BwanaQ/fast_food/README.md

 ## Built With

 - [Django](https://www.djangoproject.com/) - The web framework used
-- [Django Rest framework](https://getbootstrap.com/) - Frontend for the monolithic app
+- [Django Rest framework](https://www.django-rest-framework.org/) - For the API Endpoints.

 ## Authors